HOW TO KEEP YOUR BUNNY OR GUINEA PIG COOL IN THE SUMMER!

 HEALTH CONCERNS -

 If your pet shows signs of being too hot such as breathing fast, tipping their head up to breathe, wet nose, or being lethargic, get them out of the sun immediately.
 You can cool them down by spraying water on their paws, or their ears.
-Wrap them in a wet cold towel and rush them to the vet if you are really concerned, especially if they are refusing to eat or drink, as they can die from the heat sadly.
+Wrap them in a wet cold towel and rush them to the vet if you are concerned, especially if they are refusing to eat or drink, as they can die very quickly from the heat, sadly.

 BE WARY OF FLY STRIKE